rvnproject/whereislibgen/README.md

 - `/favicon.ico` - the [Favicon](https://en.wikipedia.org/wiki/Favicon)
 - `/api` - providing the list of URLs as [JSON](https://en.wikipedia.org/wiki/JSON)
 - `/go` - directly redirect the user to the URL currently listed on WikiData as preferred
 - `/go/*` - directly redirect the user to the preferred URL, passing on anything beind `/go/` to that URL.
-This allows users to e.g. directly append a DOI or a link to an article to find it on Sci-Hub.
+This allows users to e.g. directly append a DOI or a link to an article to find it on Libgen.
 - `/` - a simple HTML page listing the URLs for human consumption, and providing links to e.g. this source code :)